History of Melbourne Knights FC: Expulsion

 1972 would be a dark year in SC Croatia's history.
-On February 25, after a game against Footscray JUST, around 100 Croatia fans attacked the JUST players as they emerged from the dressing rooms.
-The players were beaten with bottles and poles on which were attached the Ustaše flag.
-Due to the violence, the VSF were forced to try and play the next fixture between the two teams in July at a secret venue with locked gates.
-Further violence occurred on 30 July when SC Croatia played Hakoah at Olympic Park in Round 19 of the VPL.
+On 30 July 1972 SC Croatia played Hakoah at Olympic Park in Round 19 of the VPL.
 The match was abandoned after the 62-minute mark after SC Croatia supporters invaded the pitch, attacking the match officials following the sending off of SC Croatia player Hugh Gunn.
 At the VSF Tribunal SC Croatia was found guilty of having failed to control its spectators, the club had its membership with the VSF revoked which saw it disqualified from all competitions for life.
-The club appealed the decision and the ban was reduced to three years.
+The club appealed the decision and the ban was reduced to the end of the season.
 It was the first time such a ruling had been handed down in Australian football, the decision saw the club forfeit its final three matches of the season.
 Before the Hakoah match SC Croatia was sitting in 5th spot, still a chance of making the top 4 State League Cup.
 SC Croatia felt it had been victimised, with the decision having more to do with politics as accusations of interference were made against Tony Kovac the president of bitter rivals Footscray JUST.

-That same year North Geelong Croatia was also expelled from the Provisional League by the VSF due to crowd disturbance, casting further doubt on the legitimacy and intent behind the VSF ruling.
 The VSF as part of their ruling allowed for SC Croatia to apply for re-admission into the VSF after the conclusion of the season, and on 22 August the club sent in their application.
 After reviewing the application the VSF rejected it, causing further anger within the Croatian community.
 As a consequence the club chose to go down the legal avenue taking the VSF to the Supreme Court of Victoria in 1973, but the club would end up losing the case.
-SC Croatia offered to change its name in order to lessen its Croatian nationalistic associations, and the club's links with the federal Liberal government led to claims that the Attorney-General Ivor Greenwood lobbied the VSF to help SC Croatia avoid the life ban.
-Greenwood denied these claims and also denied the concurrent terrorist bombings on George Street in Sydney were due to Croatian ultra-nationalist Ustaše in Australia.